Allergies

 • Sunflower seeds

 For prick/scratch testing, the doctor or nurse places a small drop containing ragweed pollen on your skin.
 They will then lightly prick or scratch your skin with a needle through the drop.
-If you are sensitive to ragweed, you will develop redness, swelling and itching at the test site within 15 minutes.
-Sometimes your doctor may take a blood test to see if you have the antibody to ragweed.
+If you are sensitive to ragweed, you will develop redness, swelling, and itching at the test site within 15 to 20 minutes.
+Your doctor may also do a blood test to see if you have the antibody to ragweed.

-There is no cure for a ragweed pollen allergy.
+There is no cure for ragweed pollen allergy.
 But there are ways to treat and manage it.
+There are many allergy treatment options to help you.

-Track the pollen count for your area.
+1. Track the pollen count for your area.
 The news media often reports the count for your area, especially when pollen is high.
-You also can get your area’s pollen counts from the National Allergy Bureau.
+You also can get your area’s pollen counts from the National Allergy Bureau or apps like Pollen Wise.

-Stay indoors in central air conditioning when the pollen count is high.
+1. Stay indoors with windows closed when the pollen counts are high, if possible.
 Get a CERTIFIED asthma & allergy friendly® air filter for your air conditioner.
-If you do spend time outside, try to go out in the afternoons and evenings.
-Ragweed pollen peaks in mornings.

 • Don’t wear your “outside” clothes to bed